jjacke13/nixtcloud/README.md

 - Easy automated install of Nextcloud (no special linux/NixOS knowledge required)
 - Minimal periodic maintenance
 - Automated mounting of usb devices as nextcloud external storage (Currently FAT, ext4 and exfat formats supported.
-Probably others in the future).
+NTFS added :)  Probably others in the future).
 - very easy remote access to your Nextcloud, using the Holesail app in Android/iOS, Linux, Windows or MacOS just by scanning a qr code or copying a string.
 - Privacy for everyone